Pranjal360Agarwal/GrandStrategist-AI/README.md

 ## Credits

-• This project utilizes Chessboard.js for the chessboard UI.
+• This project utilizes Chessboard.js for the chessboard UI mode.

 • The AI algorithms are based on Stockfish and Minimax with Alpha-Beta Pruning.